camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

    * zeriofy the `.svc_exchange` section
    * initialize any kernel-level checked canaries (sections barriers, etc.)

-Considering `_start` being a part of the runtime, this allows user developpers to write userspace jobs as simple as:
+Considering `_start` being a part of the runtime, this allows user developers to write userspace jobs as simple as:

 .. code-block:: C